-Cuyamaca College offers a variety of courses entirely online and partially online.
+Cuyamaca College offers a variety of courses entirely online and blended classes (partially online).
 For courses taught entirely online, there are no real-time class meetings.
 Some online courses require an orientation on campus and some require on-campus exams.
 Online courses require that students have dependable access to the Internet through their own Internet Service Provider or through one of the college's computer labs.

 If you are self-motivated, self-disciplined, have good basic computer skills, and are able to read and follow instructions carefully, online courses may be a good option for you.
 Online courses are transferable to most four-year colleges and universities.
-Some of the same instructors who teach during the week also teach online courses.
-Online courses include CIS, Business, Health Education, Child Development, History, Math and Psychology.
+Some of the same instructors who teach regular courses also teach online courses.
+Online courses include Business, Business Office Technology, Child Development, CIS, English, Health Education, History, Library Research, Math, Personal Development, Psychology and Sociology.